 Peters' hitting suffered as a reserve for the Indians.
 From 1940 through 1944 he hit .239, .206, .224, .219, and .223.
 But in his first three seasons in Cleveland, his at-bats were limited to 71, 63, and 58.
 During the war years of 1943 and 1944, he collected 215 and 282 at-bats.

 Peters played good baseball for Cleveland in 1943.
-For example, on August 12 Ken Keltner was spiked in the twelfth inning of a game in which the Indians beat the Athletics in the thirteenth, 4-3, thanks in part to a rally keyed by Peters' single.
+For example, on August 12 Ken Keltner was spiked in the twelfth inning of a game in which the Indians beat the Athletics, 4-3, thanks in part to a rally keyed by Peters' double.

 According to Cleveland writer Gordon Cobbledick, Peters proceeded to hit .273 (30-for-110), whereas Keltner had batted .264.
 Also, Russ proved more than adequate as a third baseman, ranging farther to his left and fielding bunts better than most.